 No member of the board appears to have a background in the gaming space.
 On the sports side, the interests of the Memphis Grizzlies and the NBA are represented, but sports experience and sports wagering experience are not necessarily the same thing.

 What lawmakers, the Lottery Board, and the Advisory Council can all agree on is that the regulations are not where they need to be yet.
-How the state goes about resolving that problem is still up in the air though, which means we are still looking at fall before the first TN online sportsbook starts taking bets.
+How the state goes about resolving that problem remains up in the air.